 Formal consultations must be completed within 135 days of initiation—90 days for consultation plus 45 days for coordination between the agencies, unless an extension is agreed upon by the agencies.
 Formal consultations result in NOAA Fisheries developing a biological opinion.
 The intent of a biological opinion is to ensure that the proposed project or action will not reduce the likelihood of survival and recovery of an ESA-listed species.
 A biological opinion usually also includes conservation recommendations that further the recovery of ESA-listed species.
 The biological opinion includes reasonable and prudent measures as needed to minimize any harmful effects, and may require monitoring and reporting to ensure that the project or action is implemented as described.

-The ESA recognizes the need to respond immediately to emergencies.
+The ESA also recognizes the need to respond immediately to emergencies.
 We expedite consultations during emergencies so federal agencies can complete their critical missions in a timely manner while still providing protections to listed species.
 Where emergency actions are required that might affect listed species and/or their designated critical habitats, a federal agency may not have the time for the normal consultation procedures under non-emergency conditions.
 Emergency consultation expedites communication and allows agencies to incorporate endangered/threatened species concerns into their emergency response.

-Alaska ESA Consultations
+Alaska Native Consultations

-West Coast ESA Consultations
+West Coast Tribal Consultations